yelicoder/pluralsight_unit_testing_in_angular/README.md

     {provide: HeroService, useValue: mockHeroService}
 ]

+In general, whatever in the component's constructor need be mocked

 You can create a fake child component using the same selector as the real child component

 You can use the actual child component and the debug element to do a deep integration test